BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/lambdasss/index.md

 > ...
 > ```

-* We can now turn the array of numbers into a constant and use `mainlamnda` as a boolean:
+* We can now turn the array of numbers into a constant and use `mainlambda` as a boolean:

 > ```python
 >array = [134,166,164,246,220,96,238,190,200,96,190,98,208,102,190,208,104,228,200,190,96,220,102,66,66,250]